day8/re-frame/README.md

 You might already know that ClojureScript is a modern lisp, and that lisps are **homoiconic**.
 If not, you do now.

-That homoiconic bit is significant.
+This homoiconic bit is significant.
 It means you program in a lisp by creating and assembling lisp data structures.
 Dwell on that for a moment.
 You are **programming in data**.
 The functions which later transform data, themselves start as data.
+In the beginning, there was only data.

-Clojure programmers place particular emphasis on the primacy of data.
-When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like **Data is the ultimate in late binding**.
+Clojure programmers place particular emphasis on the primacy of data, and they like to meditate on aphorisms like **Data is the ultimate in late binding**.
+(Less productively, they also like re-watching Rich Hickey videos, and wishing their hair was darker and more curly)

 I cannot stress enough what a big deal this is.
 It may seem like a syntax curiosity at first but, when the penny drops for